-There have been no program policy changes from June 2023 - present.
+There have been no program policy changes from June 2024 - present.
 We continue to operate as we have providing support to the members within the regulatory parameters and psychiatric rehabilitation principles and practices.
-All COVID-19 procedures and policies are discontinued at this time.
-With that said, staff continue to stay apprised of changes from County, State, and/or Federal agencies that would require a change to procedure.
+All COVID-19 procedures and policies remain discontinued at this time.
+With that said, staff continue to stay apprised of changes from county, state, and federal agencies that would require a change to procedure.